Aapo66/sabor-express/README.md

 Hello!
 My name is **Anderson** 👋 and I’m a **Computer Science** student constantly working to improve my skills in **Python** and **API development** using **FastAPI**.

 This project was created during a course on **Alura**, with the guidance of two great instructors, and it simulates a basic restaurant management system.

+Remember that you need to have Python, Pip, FastAPI, and Uvicorn installed to run the program correctly!

 ### 🚀 What’s included?